 Painting your house’s exterior isn’t something you can do whenever you have a free weekend and hope for the best.
 The conditions outside determine whether your paint lasts or if it starts showing problems within months.
 Many homeowners learn this lesson the hard way after watching their freshly painted siding bubble or fade far too quickly, leaving them wondering: What is the best time to paint your house’s exterior?

-Why Is Timing Critical for Exterior Painting?
+Why Timing Is Everything for Exterior Painting

 Timing is everything in exterior painting, as your paint needs specific conditions to bond well and create a lasting protective layer.
 When it gets too cold, paint thickens and takes much longer to dry, sometimes doubling the curing time or preventing it from hardening at all.
 Heat, on the other hand, causes a different issue; it dries the surface too quickly while the paint is still wet underneath.
 Even the surface dampness can affect how well the paint bonds with your walls.
 To find the best time of the year to paint your house, you need to assess all of these factors and more.